IBM-Cloud/docs/admin/index.md

 <dd>A disruptive update might affect your environment, running applications, or your users' access to your applications.
 You have the ability to schedule and approve each of these maintenance updates within the allotted 21-day maintenance window to ensure that the update is not applied during critical business hours.
 You can select the suggested deployment date and time that is based on your preapproved update windows, or you can select two additional times and dates for IBM to choose from when applying the update.</dd>
 </dl>

-For more information about setting preapproved maintenance windows, setting specific unavailable dates for maintenance, and setting up a calendar feed, see [Maintenance updates](index.html#oc_schedulemaintenance).
+For more information about setting preapproved maintenance windows, and setting specific unavailable dates for maintenance, see [Maintenance updates](admin/index.html#oc_schedulemaintenance).

 ### General system information